Spotlight on the latest rewards trends across Southeast Asia

 Some markets like Singapore have seen more conservative yet steady growth, particularly within the ‘middle management’ and ‘regional head’ levels, whereas others such as Malaysia, Indonesia, and The Philippines witnessed hiring surges, particularly at the entry-mid level, due to the comparatively lower costs associated with appointing positions in those locations.

 Whilst we observe hiring regaining momentum, our latest Frazer Jones research suggests that in most cases, uplifts have remained modest with one-off “sign-on” bonuses becoming less common, and usually only used to make up for inflexibility around base pay increments.
-In some instances wherein sign-ons are not possible, companies have opted for candidates to defer their starting dates by serving out the full notice periods despite the increased possibility of buyback and/or change of minds.
+In some instances, when sign-ons are not possible, companies have opted for candidates to defer their starting dates by serving out the full notice period despite the increased possibility of buyback and/or change of minds.

 Pay Transparency